ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Optional: Force the command to run with no user prompts.</dd>

 <dt><code>--param <em>PARAM</em></code></dt>
 <dd>Optional: Specify an installation setting.
-To see available settings, run `ibmcloud oc cluster addon options --addon openshift-container-storage`.</dd></staging cli-addon>
+To see available settings, run `ibmcloud oc cluster addon options --addon openshift-container-storage`.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>